anushadatar/game-of-comparch/README.md

 Cellular automata were conceived by John von Neumann in the 1950s and originally used by him to create self-replicating systems.
 The system created by him was fairly complicated, with each cell able to be in one of 29 different states.
 Historically, cellular automata have been useful platforms for modelling dynamic systems and for conceptually studying pattern formation.
+Because cells in a cellular automata are only affected by their immediate neighbors, they're useful for modelling physical systems that are only directly affected by the space immediately adjacent to them.
+This tendency to only interact with neighbors also means that cellular automata can accurately model delays, like wave propagation.
+So, the most widespread practical use of cellular automata is modelling physical interactions over long periods of time that evolve according to pre-set rules.
+Some of the fields this has been applied in extensively include traffic modelling, studying patterns in genetics, and visualizing fluid flows.

+(I'd like to include a figure or something here that shows an implementation of something useful with a CA)

-More recently they've also become topics of philosophical discussion, as the complex emergent patterns in cellular automata raise questions about emergent theories of the origins of life and a computational universe's relationship with determinism.
+More recently, cellular automata have also become a topic of philosophical discussion, as the complex emergent patterns in cellular automata raise questions about emergent theories of the origins of life and a computational universe's relationship with determinism.